Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 As the result of discussions I can conclude following:

 - [Filtering](#filtering) is a good approach, but to use it, the user must know the graph in advance so that he can filter the nodes he wants to see.
-This approach also correlates with the topic of another student (Jiří Resler), so my supervisor and I decided to skip it.
+This approach also correlates with the topic of another student (Jiří Resler), so my supervisor and I decided not to consider.
-- [Sparsification](#nodes-edges-eliminations) removes all redundant edges.
-Users didn't like it because it can remove edges, which can be helpful in understanding the story the graph represents.
+- Users didn't like [Sparsification](#nodes-edges-eliminations) approach because it removes all redundant edges, which can be helpful in understanding the story the graph represents.
 - [Condensation](#condensation).
 This is the first technique implemented.
 I implemented it just to understand the Knowledge Graph Visual Browser implementation and how it works.
 The idea was to use the graph condensation method and create a new graph consisting of nodes that represent strongly connected components in the original graph.
-- [Summarization](#summarization) sums up clustering and coarsening.
+- [Summarization](#summarization) (also [Node aggregation](#node-aggregation)) sums up clustering and coarsening.
 This approach was preferred by working colleagues with only the remark that it would be possible to restore the details.
-- Personally, I did not like the [Sequential layout](#sequential-layout), but still wanted feedback from colleagues.
-They said it was a very user-friendly layout, easy to understand and looks like "Tree of life".
+- Personally, I did not like the [Sequential layout](#sequential-layout), but still wanted to receive feedbacks from colleagues.
+They said it is a very user-friendly layout, easy to understand and looks like "Tree of life".
 So I left it in case I didn't find a better solution.
 - The [background hiding](#background-hiding) method has also received good reviews.
 However, this can only display the area of the graph that the user wants to see and does not make it easier to present the graph as a whole.
 - I showed users the [node highlighting](#highlighting-key-nodes-and-edges) example shown in Figure 5.
 They found the graph too complex, but they liked that the clusters of nodes can be easily seen and that the key nodes are shown larger than the other nodes.